envoyproxy/gateway/GOALS.md

 ### 2. Infrastructure administrators
 The infrastructure administrators are responsible for the installation, maintenance, and operation of API gateways appliances in infrastructure, such as CRDs, roles, service accounts, certificates, etc.
-Infrastructure administrators support the needs of application developers by managing instances of the Envoy Gateway.
+Infrastructure administrators support the needs of application developers by managing instances of Envoy Gateway.